 Vittala Temple

-The Vittala Temple is the most iconic attraction in Hampi.
-The magnificent architecture of the temples, halls, pavilions makes it a historical masterpiece.
-The temple was build in the 15th century AD and several King’s expanded the temple in the following centuries.
+The Vittala Temple is a complex and it’s architecture of the temples, halls, pavilions makes it a historical masterpiece.
+The temple was built in the 15th century AD and several King’s expanded the temple in the following centuries.
 The temple is dedicated to Lord Vitthale, an incarnation of Lord Vishnu.
-The temple amplifies the creativity and architectural excellence by the sculptors and artisans of the Vijayanagara era.
+The temple highlights the creativity and architectural excellence by the sculptors and artisans of the Vijayanagara era.

 The Ranga Mantapa is another main attraction at the Vittala Temple.
 The large mantapa has 56 musical pillars.
 The musical instruments can be tapped gently to hear the musical notes.
-Many people were fascinated by the musical stone pillars and remained a mystery for centuries.
-The Britisch cut down of the musical pillars to see what was inside to find them empty inside.
+Many people were fascinated by the musical stone pillars and it remained a mystery for centuries.
+The British cut down one of the musical pillars to see what was inside to find them empty inside.

 King’s Balance